Managing your Board of Directors in a way that they are informed, effective, and engaged is a priority for any nonprofit leader.

 Take the time to learn about Board members’ interests, their families, what motivates them.

-When you find areas of commonality between you and your Board member, the conversations are richer and deeper.
+When you find areas of commonality between you and Board member, the conversations are richer and deeper.

 It sounds so basic, but you want to know them as a person first- and as a Board member second.